-- Please monitor your child for any signs and symptoms that are COVID-19 related. - Your child will not be able to attend camp if she is experiencing any COVID 19 symptom (cough, fever of 100.1 or higher, fatigue, sore throat, etc. leading up to or on the day or her arrival to camp.
+- Please monitor your child for any signs and symptoms that are COVID-19 related. - Please note that your child will not be able to attend camp if she is experiencing any COVID 19 symptom (cough, fever of 100.1 or higher, fatigue, sore throat, etc.